Esri/arcgis-maps-sdk-java-samples/map_view/display-device-location-with-nmea-data-sources/README.md

 ## How to use the sample

-Click "Start" to parse the NMEA sentences into a simulated location data source, and initiate the location display.
-Click "Reset" to reset the location display.
+Click "Start" to parse the provided NMEA sentences into a location data source, and display the location position and related satellite information.
+Click "Stop" to stop displaying the location information.
+The sample will automatically re-center the location data source as it moves across the map.

 ## How it works

 1. Load NMEA sentences from a local file.
 2. Parse the NMEA sentence strings, and push data into `NmeaLocationDataSource`.
-3. Set the `NmeaLocationDataSource` to the location display's data source.
+3. Set the `NmeaLocationDataSource` to the `LocationDisplay`'s data source.
 4. Start the location display to begin receiving location and satellite updates.

 ## Relevant API

-* LocationDisplay - UPDATE
+* LocationDisplay
+* NmeaLocationDataSource
-* NMEALocationDataSource - UPDATE
+* NmeaSatelliteInfo

 ## About the data